quarkiverse/quarkus-azure-services/integration-tests/azure-keyvault/README.md

 You can also manually copy the output of the variable `quarkus.azure.keyvault.secret.endpoint` and then update [application.properties](src/main/resources/application.properties) by uncommenting the same property and setting copied value.

+To access the secret, you can use the SecretClient or abtain it as a property.

 ## Running the sample